The Losers (2010 film): Plot

 The Losers, an elite black-ops team of United States Special Forces operatives, includes team leader Clay, demo expert Roque, heavy weapon specialist Pooch, hacker Jensen, and sniper Cougar.
 They are sent to Bolivia on a search-and-destroy mission on a compound run by a drug lord.

-While painting a target for an upcoming air strike, the Losers spot trafficked children in the compound so try to call off the attack, but their superior, codenamed Max, ignores their pleas.
+While painting a target for an upcoming air strike, the Losers spot trafficked children in the compound and try to call off the attack, but their superior, codenamed Max, ignores their pleas.
 Out of options, the Losers enter the compound, successfully rescuing the children and killing the drug lord.

 As a helicopter arrives to pick them up, Max, convinced that they know too much, orders it to be destroyed, unaware that they decided to rescue the children first.
 The Losers watch as a missile destroys the helicopter.
 Knowing that the attack was meant to kill them, they fake their deaths and become stranded in Bolivia, lacking the funds and paperwork necessary to go home.

 Four months later, Clay is approached by Aisha, a mysterious woman who offers him the chance to kill Max, against whom she wants revenge.
 He accepts, so she arranges for the group to return to the United States.

 In Miami, the group proceeds to attack a convoy supposedly carrying Max, only to discover Aisha has tricked them into stealing a hard drive with Max's secrets.
 Jensen infiltrates the company that made the drive and steals an algorithm that allows him to access the files.

 The drive contains credits for a $400 million transfer in Max's name, which he received for selling "Snukes" or Sonic Nukes – eco-friendly bombs that use sonic waves to destroy an area the same size as a nuclear warhead can, with no fall-out – to international terrorists.
 Tracing the money flow to the Los Angeles International Port of Entry, which the Losers deduce is Max's base, they form a plan to attack it and kill Max.